wmo-im/synop2bufr/aws-lambda/README.md

 ## Overview

 AWS Lambda is a service from Amazon that enables publishing code which is executed as on demand functions.

 This directory contains the Dockerfile and example lambda function code that will run the synop2bufr-transformation on files received in S3.

 ## lambda container

-To run synop2bufr on Lambda requires a custom container image.
-The Dockerfile in this directory.
+The Dockerfile in this directory will build the container image that can be used to run synop2bufr on Lambda.

-# to build docker container
+# build and deploy
 ```bash
 docker build -t synop2bufr-lambda .
 ```